m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/IntroScripts/anonymous/2021-05-29-anonymous.md

+---
+title: Using a Delegate and referencing through Anonymous methods.
+date: 2021-05-29 12:45:47 +07:00
+categories: greyhatcch1
+#modified: 20-08-29 09:24:47 +07:00
+#tags: [blog, netlify, jekyll, github]
+description: Using a Delegate and referencing through Anonymous methods.
+---

 ## Here is the same example as before for the public servant class but altered to use delegates and anonymous methods.

 - Instead of overriding a Base Abstract class's methods to define it in a sublcass we can use Delegates.
 Delegates is an object created that holds a reference to the method that is created .